Guben: After World War II

 At the Potsdam Conference at the end of World War II in 1945, the boundary between Germany and Poland was fixed as the Oder–Neisse line.
-Because Guben was on the Lusatian Neisse, the city was separated into German Guben and the eastern part annexed by Poland to become the Polish town Gubin.
+Because Guben was on the Lusatian Neisse, the city was separated into German Guben and Polish Gubin.

 Because the historical center of Guben became Gubin, the western suburbs which grew from the Benedictine cloister remained in Guben.
 Although underdeveloped compared to the town across the river, the remaining Guben began to grow extensively after 1945, especially through the construction of a chemical plant and additional residential areas.
 From 1952 to 1990, Guben was part of the Bezirk Cottbus of East Germany.
 From 1961 to 1990 Guben was officially named "Wilhelm-Pieck-Stadt Guben" by East Germany after its first and only State President Wilhelm Pieck, who was born in the eastern half of the city (today's Gubin) in 1876.
-From June 1950 until July 23, 1952, Guben was part of the district of Cottbus.
+From June 1950 until 23 July 1952 Guben was part of the district of Cottbus.

 Reunification

 The German reunification in 1990 brought economic depression and unemployment to the city.
-When the district of Guben was abolished on December 6, 1993, Guben became part of the district of Spree-Neiße.
+When the district of Guben was abolished on 6 December 1993, Guben became part of the district of Spree-Neiße.
 In recent years the city has begun developing closer ties with Gubin across the river.